 Will naloxone show up on a drug test?

 Naloxone is not included in routine drug testing for drugs that may be abused.
 Naloxone is an opioid antagonist, which means it reverses the effects of opioids like heroin, oxycodone (OxyContin), fentanyl and morphine.
 This drug is used to treat an opioid overdose.
-Naloxone can be given alone as a nasal spray or injection.
+Naloxone can be given alone as a nasal spray or injection and is available through a pharmacist without a prescription.
+On March 29th, 2023, it was FDA-approved for over-the-counter use and is expected to be available in drug stores, convenience stores, grocery stores and gas stations, as well as online, by late summer.

 In special circumstances, but not as part of routine drug testing, naloxone can be tested in urine.
 This test may be done to monitor a person being treated with a combination of naloxone and buprenorphine as part of an opioid abuse treatment program.
 The test is done to make sure a person in treatment is continuing to take naloxone and buprenorphine.
 Naloxone is taken to prevent an overdose, and buprenorphine is given to reduce opioid cravings.
 Examples of this combination drug are Suboxone and Zubsolv.